Shemesh/angular-popout-window/projects/popout-window/README.md

 # Angular Popout Child Window

-with this component you can very simply popout part of your Angular application to a new not docked child window.
+with this component you can very simply popout part of your Angular application to a new un-docked child window.

-it is work in progress, use on your own risk.

-not yet published to NPM

-the component itself is [PopoutWindowComponent](https://github.com/Shemesh/angular-popout/blob/master/src/app/popout-window/popout-window.component.ts).
+the component itself is **PopoutWindowComponent**

-please run the demo app to see some funky stuff.
+please run the demo app to see some demo funky stuff.

+*(it is work in progress, use on your own risk)*